Applying for Graduation

 (How do I know if if I graduated or not?)

-Students who do not meet the requirements for graduation will be notified in writing by the Dean of their academic school.
-Questions regarding noncertification should be addressed either to your Dean or your Program Director:
+Students who do not meet the requirements for graduation will be notified via email by the Dean of their academic school.
+Questions regarding noncertification should be addressed either to your Dean or your Program Director.

-In order to reevaluate your student record for graduation, students must reapply for graduation by filling out a new application for graduation form (online or in person).
+In order to reevaluate your student record for graduation, students must reapply for graduation by completing the degree application form.
 You will not be charged the graduation fee a second time.

 Top of Page